-However, each state has paid time off laws that dictate how these policies should be managed.
+However, each state has PTO laws that dictate how these policies should be managed.

 For example, California paid time off is far more regulated than in other states in order to ensure that employees are treated fairly.
 Under California’s laws, vacation time is earned (meaning employees will receive a certain amount of vacation time for a certain amount of hours worked), and that earned time can’t be forfeited—even if employment is terminated.

 Again, that’s true for California, but that doesn’t mean it holds water everywhere.
-If you’re curious about your own state law about paid time off, check out this helpful resource.
+If you’re curious about your own state law about PTO, check out this helpful resource.

-Here’s another question you might have: can an employer deny paid time off?
+Here’s another question you might have: can an employer deny PTO?
 In short, yes.
 While companies might offer paid days to their employees, that isn’t a guarantee that they can use them whenever they want.

 There are business needs to take care of, and employers need to ensure proper staffing.
 That means they’re well within their right to deny employees’ paid time off requests for legitimate reasons (meaning they aren’t discriminating based on a legally protected category).

 It’s important to note, though, that this possibility of rejection can understandably be frustrating for employees.

 That’s why it’s imperative to familiarize yourself with the laws in your state and then create a clearly-documented paid time off policy that breaks down things like how far in advance employees should request paid time off, how you’ll decide which requests are granted and which are denied, and how many paid days employees are allowed to accrue or rollover.